 In her early 20s Tara suffered from anxiety and insomnia that was coupled with debilitating jaw and neck pain.
 While completing a masters degree in philosophy transformed her inner life, academia did not allow for the somatic focus that would address these issues and help her to access her capacity for strength, independence, compassion, and joy.
 Her early experiences with practicing and teaching yoga showed her how both physical and psychological states could be transformed through breathing and movement.
 But yoga was not enough.
 Her analytic mindset drove her to in depth study of anatomy, biomechnics and neuroplasticity as she began to work with individuals helping them to educate and transform themselves — to rehab injuries, to address chronic pain and postural issues, to boost athletic and daily life performance, and to develop a deep and meaningful relationship to their own bodies.

-Tara has now been trained in Neurokinetic Therapy, Functional Movement Systems FMS Level 1 and Level 2, and is also CPTN certified Personal Trainer.
+Tara has now been trained in Neurokinetic Therapy, Functional Movement Systems FMS Level 1 and Level 2, and is also CPTN certified Personal Trainer; she studies assessment and anatomy with the anatomist and world-renowned rehabilitative chiropractor, Kathy Dooley.
 She is also Yoga Alliance registered yoga teacher E-RYT 500.
 She has studied with Master Yoga teachers Rod Stryker, Judith Lasater, Nikki Doane, Leslie Kaminoff and Jill Miller.
 She is a trained Thai Massage Therapist through Lotus Palm, she is a certified Yoga Tune Up® instructor.
 She teaches regular weekly group classes at Movati Waterloo, and is part of the Elite Psychiatric Services team as a lifestyle champion, offering holistic mental health care.
 While she has taught across Canada internationally, she has now lived in Kitchener-Waterloo with her family since 2010.
 To read more about working individually with Tara read the testimonials of her students; link here to make an appointment, book a package of individual sessions or get information on rates.

 In order to offer her students and clients the highest standard of therapy, Tara continuously engages in continuing education, professional consultation, and self-directed study.
 For more information on Tara’s training, credentials and influences click here.
 She is influenced by the work of Norman Doidge, MD, Kathy Dooley, Tom Myers Anatomy Trains, Gil Headly’s Integral Anatomy, Gard Ward’s Anatomy in Motion, Ido Portal, Dr. Andreo Spina’s Functional Range Conditioning®, and Katy Bowman’s Nutritious Movement.